 let us hear no more about the Holy One of Israel."

-It didn’t stop there.
+It didn't stop there.
 There have been ventriloquists throughout the ages.
 I take a stab at it every now and then.
-I pick up a Bible, I read it, and then I try to make it say something that sounds more appealing to me.
+I pick up a Bible, read it, and then try to make it say something more appealing.
 I suspect we all do.
 In fact, entire movements do it.
 I wonder if maybe we need to establish a Charlie McCarthy Theology Award.
-Hollywood has Oscars.
+Hollywood has the Oscars.
 We could have the Charlies.

-Such an award would likely require a number of different categories.
-For instance, Life Time Achievement Awards could be given to Joseph Smith, Charles Taze Russell, and Mary Baker Eddy.
+Such an award would require several distinct categories.
+For instance, Lifetime Achievement Awards could be given to Jim Jones, Charles Taze Russell, and Mary Baker Eddy.
 An award for political movements like the Spanish Inquisition or the ideas of Manifest Destiny and Slavery in the United States might be good.
 The Ku Klux Klan would surely merit consideration.
-There could be cultural accommodation awards like the “Health and Wealth Gospel” folks or the “Justice Love” advocates preaching consensual sex between two or more persons of any age race or creed is just what God is telling us in Scripture.
+There could be cultural accommodation awards like the "Health and Wealth Gospel" folks or the "Justice Love" advocates preaching consensual sex between two or more persons of any age, race, or creed is just what God is telling us in Scripture.
 You get the idea.

 Yes, the Charlie McCarthy Theology Awards.
 The possibilities are endless.
-I am thinking I could probably nominate myself for one or two.
+I think I could nominate myself for one or two.